 Historic Wyoming landmarks on the map include The Old Oregon Trail, The Overland Trail, Jackson Hole, Grand Teton, Devils Tower, Yellowstone National Park, Fremont Peak, Washakie’s Buffalo Hunting Grounds, and more.

 This historic map of Wyoming has been restored by KNOWOL.
 Reproductions of the map are available here.

-This map of Wyoming will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the state.
+This vintage map of Wyoming makes an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the state.
 When you’re done exploring, click here to get your copy.